rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 =======================================================

 Bashed is a Hack the Box example of system misconfigurations which allow a remote attacker to gain access and escalate to root privileges.
 The screenshots for this write-up were captured on 7 May 2020 as I completed the machine.
 This is useful to remember a bit later in the write-up as you will see.

+If you are following along in order of the machines I have on this site, Bashed is the first machine where we establish a foothold as a low-privileged user, move laterally to another user, and then escalate to root.
 Of note, there is no need for Metasploit as everything can be done with fairly simple linux and python commands which makes this a perfect machine to attempt when just starting out.

 <p>&nbsp;</p>
 =======================================================